 In an age of increased employee autonomy, remote work, and distributed teams, absenteeism is quickly losing its importance as an employee performance metric.
 If an employee can be just as (or more) productive from home, or in fewer hours, there's little benefit in measuring their performance by how long they can hold down an office chair.

-Manager appraisal is one fo the oldest forms of employee performance measurement.
+Manager appraisal is one of the oldest forms of employee performance measurement.
 It can still be a valuable tool when used effectively, but there are several limitations to this strategy.

 First and foremost, managers aren't omniscient.
 They can't see everything that goes on in an organization; every great contribution; every misdeed, but that's OK.

 As much as they try not to be, managers are biased.
-That's OK too -- it's human nature to live with some degree of bias.
-The time when this becomes problematic is when several other employees' compensation, trajectory, and happiness depend on biased appraisal.
+That's OK, too—it's human nature to live with some degree of bias.
+This becomes problematic when several other employees' compensation, trajectory, and happiness depend on biased appraisal.

 Slow down.
 This isn't an argument for the elimination of managerial appraisal.

 Managers are often keen observers of their team.
 They're skilled and educated in the art of motivation.
 They should absolutely be part of the employee performance measurement plan—they just shouldn't be the entire plan.

 A manager can't be expected to witness, recognize, and reward every valuable contributions made by every employee.
 That's too high a bar set, even in a relatively small organization.